-Environmental Safety: Place empty drug containers, waste from rinsing the dosing gun, protective gloves or other articles that come in contact with this product in a leak-resistant container for disposal in accordance with applicable Federal, state and local regulations.
+Store MATRIX® solution bottle and Dosing Device when loaded with solution for continued use at or below room temperature, 77°F (25°C).
+Close tightly.
+Refer to the MATRIX® Dosing Device label for equipment cleaning instructions.
+Place empty drug containers, waste from rinsing tile Dosing Device, protective gloves, or other articles that contact this product in a leak-resistant container tor disposal in accordance with applicable Federal, state, and local regulations.